narando/nest-xray/README.md

 ## Features

+- Automatic tracing
-- Automatic tracing for incoming HTTP requests
+  - For incoming http requests
-- Automatic tracing for outgoing HTTP requests
+  - For outgoing http requests
-- Manual create new Subsegments to trace custom functions
+- Manually create new Subsegments to trace custom functions

 ## Usage